peterkhe1999/CheatSheet/OSEP/README.md

 End Sub
 ```

-The P-code is a compiled version of the VBA textual code for the specific version of Microsoft Office and VBA it was created on.
+The `P-code` is a compiled version of the VBA textual code for the specific version of Microsoft Office and VBA it was created on.

-If a Microsoft Word document is opened on a different computer that uses the same version and edition of Microsoft Word, the cached pre-compiled P-code is executed, avoiding the translation of the textual VBA code by the VBA interpreter.
+If a Microsoft Word document is opened on a different computer that uses the **same version and edition of Microsoft Word**, the cached pre-compiled `P-code` is executed, avoiding the translation of the textual VBA code by the VBA interpreter.

-Automate the VBA Stomping process with Evil Clippy
+Automate the VBA Stomping process with `EvilClippy`

 ```bat
 EvilClippy.exe -s fakecode.vba Doc1.doc